About The Presbyterian Church In Cameroon (PCC)

 Mission & Purpose

 The mission of the Presbyterian Church in Cameroon like that of the universal church is to proclaim the Good news of God through Jesus Christ in word and action.
-The proclamation of the good news includes; preaching of the word, teaching, healing, and liberating the people of God from son (Lk 4: 18-19)
+The proclamation of the good news includes; preaching of the word, teaching, healing, and liberating the people of God from son (Lk 4: 18-19) The ultimate intention is to fulfill the mission of the Church with deep commitment to human dignity and basic human rights, and the moral and ethical obligations.

 THE MODERATOR